pojol/gobot/README.md

 ## Quick Installation
-> Note: In local running mode, all changes are recorded in memory (not actually saved).
-To save, please download the files locally; or use the official deployment method.
+> Note: Enable local running mode.
+All changes are recorded in memory (not saved permanently).
+If you need to save, download the files to your local machine or use the formal deployment method.
+* windows

-1. Download the specified version of the editor and driver on the release page.
+1. Go to the [release page](https://github.com/pojol/gobot/releases/tag/v0.3.8) and download the executable program.
-2. Execute the driver end in memory mode on the command line `./gobot-driver-win32-v0.3.x.exe --no_database --mock`
-3. Start gobot_editor_win_x64_v0.3.x and fill in the driver address http://127.0.0.1:8888
-4. If using for the first time, you can find sample robots in the /sample directory and load them on the bots page.
+2. Run the server by executing the run.bat file in the gobot_driver_win_x64_v0.3.8 directory.
+    * Run the editor program by executing gobot.ext in the gobot_editor_win_x64_v0.3.8 directory.
+3. Fill in the address input window that pops up or the address bar on the config page with http://127.0.0.1:8888, the local server address.
+4. Switch to the bots panel in the editor, and drag in the two test cases, http_sample.txt and tcp_sample.txt.
+5. Select a test case, click load to load the robot into the editing interface.
+    * Click the debug (spider) button below to debug (create a new debugging robot).
+    * Click the adjacent run button to execute step by step (run behavior tree nodes).
+    * Click on any node in the editor to view its settings.
+    * The Meta panel displays all data of the robot.
+    * Response displays the return values of each node.
+    * RuntimeErr displays any error messages encountered during node execution (automatically switches to it).

 ## Feature
 * Utilizes the 'behavior tree' to control the robot's execution order and uses 'scripts' for specific node behaviors, such as making HTTP requests.
 * Provides graphical editing and debugging capabilities.
 * Allows creating and reusing 'prefab' template nodes in the configuration page.